szachn-u/ViewR/README.md

 # ViewR

 ViewR is a browser-based tool for NGS data exploration.
-It can display images of read coverage across the genome from any "omic" data (RNA-seq, ChIP-seq, etc), along with the corresponding gene annotation.
+It displays images of read coverage across the genome from any "omic" data (RNA-seq, ChIP-seq, etc), along with the corresponding gene annotation.

 #### How It Works